The next generation of mischief...Son of the Mask

 - Tim's dog is named Otis, an homage to Milo And Otis.

-- Alvey transforms into Woody Woodpecker at one point in the movie, and is seen watching several famous cartoons, including the Chuck Jones short One Froggy Evening, The Flintstones, and Transformers.
+- Alvey transforms into Woody Woodpecker at one point in the movie, and is seen watching several famous cartoons, including the Chuck Jones short One Froggy Evening, The Flintstones, and Transformersnote .

-- Alvey's head spins all the way around, like in The Exorcist.
+- Alvey's head spins all the way around, like in The Exorcist when he says that he'll take Alvey to an exorcist.

 - While still in the womb, Alvey performs the Cuban Pete song.